Transputer: Design

 The transputer was the first general purpose microprocessor designed specifically to be used in parallel computing systems.
 The goal was to produce a family of chips ranging in power and cost that could be wired together to form a complete parallel computer.
-The name, from "transistor" and "computer"), was selected to indicate the role the individual transputers would play: numbers of them would be used as basic building blocks, just as transistors had earlier.
+The name, from "transistor" and "computer", was selected to indicate the role the individual transputers would play: numbers of them would be used as basic building blocks in a larger integrated system, just as transistors had been used in earlier designs.

 Originally the plan was to make the transputer cost only a few dollars per unit.
 Inmos saw them being used for practically everything, from operating as the main CPU for a computer to acting as a channel controller for disk drives in the same machine.
 In a traditional machine, the processing capability of a disk controller, for instance, would be idle when the disk was not being accessed.
 In contrast, in a transputer system, spare cycles on any of these transputers could be used for other tasks, greatly increasing the overall performance of the machines.

+The transputer had large on-chip memory, making it essentially a processor-in-memory.
 Even one transputer would have all the circuitry needed to work by itself, a feature more commonly associated with microcontrollers.
 The intent was to allow transputers to be connected together as easily as possible, with no need for a complex bus, or motherboard.
 Power and a simple clock signal had to be supplied, but little else: random-access memory (RAM), a RAM controller, bus support and even a real-time operating system (RTOS) were all built in.
+In this way, the last of the transputers were single Reusable Micro Cores (RMC) in the then emerging SoC market.